aws-samples/aws-lambda-docker-serverless-inference/djl-object-detection-inference-docker-lambda/README.md

 ## Testing your Lambda function in the Cloud

-1. In the Lambda console, select Configure test events from the Test events dropdown.
+1. In the [Lambda Console](https://console.aws.amazon.com/lambda/), select Configure test events from the Test events dropdown.
 2. For Event Name, enter InferenceTestEvent.
 3. Copy the event JSON from [here](./events/event.json) and paste in the dialog box.
 4. Choose _**Create**_.